Let’s create an indicator of Perry Kaufman from his book “Trading Systems and Methods.”

 When the indicator is nearing 1, we should use only trend follower strategies.

 In short, use this indicator as a noise detector for your systematic trading.
 When the noise is higher, the trend is weak.

 The more mature the market is, the more noise there will be.

 We like to use this indicator in weekly charts.
 As you can see, it’s like an oscillator that increases when the trend is strong.

 Perry Kaufman Trend Trading with Efficiency Ratio Indicator Evolved

 It’s time to dress up the Perry Kaufman Trend Trading indicator.
 In fact, we could insert and show direction.

-First, we have to calculate the stock’s direction using a simple method: two moving averages of 10 and 40 periods.
+First, we must calculate the stock’s direction using a simple method: two moving averages of 10 and 40 periods.

-Secondly, we calculate two moving average of the Efficiency Ratio using 3 and 20 periods MA.
+Secondly, we calculate two moving averages of the Efficiency Ratio using 3 and 20 periods MA.